 The trial showed that with INFANT-Guardian, there were less than half the rate of moderate or severe brain damaged babies, compared to low risk women, giving birth in UK obstetric units, who don’t use INFANT-Guardian.
 The incidences of still birth that occurred in the INFANT Study, were four times fewer than in UK obstetric units.
 The findings show that the incidences of the poorest outcomes observed in INFANT-Guardian high risk births (the combination of stillbirths, neonatal deaths and brain damage) were less than half those found in low risk births in UK obstetric units.

 The study found that INFANT significantly reduces the occurrence of abnormal CTG patterns of serious concern.
 Working together, INFANT-Guardian is a powerful tool in helping to deliver healthy babies.
 Tragically, every year, up to 800 babies die, or are severely brain damaged in the UK because of problems during labour.
 Difficulties in interpreting the CTG trace are a persistent challenge.
-Human errors that lead to avoidable brain damage, result in malpractice claims that cost the NHS hundreds of millions of pounds, every year.
-But INFANT-Guardian can reduce this suffering and loss of life.
+INFANT-Guardian can help clinicians to reduce suffering and loss of life.
 The government has announced that the NHS must halve the number of stillbirths, neonatal deaths and brain damaged babies in England by 2030 and is releasing funding for new technologies to help do this.
 Working together, INFANT-Guardian creates a lower than low risk environment for high risk births.
 Let’s invest in saving lives.